lizzieinvancouver/grephon/data/_READMEgrephontable.txt

 submittedround1 -- first full pass at big table (submitted early May 2023), on 5 May 2023 we met discussed and adjusted so then ... submittedround2 -- updated version of table, should be same papers as submittedround1 but with more columns and some new rules.
-Due 15 May 2023, but I am typing today and still waiting. submittedround3 -- new papers and the first set of DOUBLE entry papers
+Due 15 May 2023, but I am typing today and still waiting. submittedround3 -- new papers and the first set of DOUBLE entry papers .. and maybe some of round4 (second set of double entry and a very few new papers) as not everyone submitted so I lumped submittedroundafterpartnersmeet -- should be set of reviewed for correct entry papers...